stereopirate/yardstick/yardstick-brand-book.md

 - Don’t promise specific outcomes (“achieve the perfect lawn”)
 - Don’t use exclamation marks in the app UI
 - Don’t use ALL CAPS for emphasis in body copy
+- Don’t use “no account required” or “no login” framing — encourage free account creation; accounts are the path to long-term data sync, not a barrier

 -----